kcuilla/reactablefmtr/README.md

 A challenge of creating tables with `{reactable}` is that some of the code required to style and format the tables is a bit lengthy and can be difficult to understand for someone who is a novice R user.
 The `{reactablefmtr}` aims to firstly simplify the customization and formatting process that can be used by any R user regardless of their experience, and secondly, reduce the amount of time and effort required to build a table with {reactable}.

+## Acknowledgements

+A huge thank you to Greg Lin for creating the amazing {reactable} package!
+Without him, {reactablefmtr} simply would not exist.

 ## Showcase

 ### color_scales()